bwghughes/nosegrowl/README.md

-nosegrowl
+NoseGrowl
 =========

-Simplified, all Pythonic nosegrowl - Grolw notifications for Nosetests.
+Simplified, all Pythonic nosegrowl - Growl notifications for Nosetests.